 Microservices architecture style

 A microservices architecture consists of a collection of small, autonomous services.
 Each service is self-contained and should implement a single business capability.
-For detailed guidance about building a microservices architecture on Azure, see Designing, building, and operating microservices on Azure.

 In some ways, microservices are the natural evolution of service oriented architectures (SOA), but there are differences between microservices and SOA.
 Here are some defining characteristics of a microservice: